 Poetic Techniques Used in The Heart asks Pleasure – first

 Dickinson’s Dashes and Capitalization

 Scholars are divided over what this intermittent punctuation could mean.
-But in this case the dashes are easily read as moments in which the speaker was overwhelmed, or thinking hard before proceeding.
+But in this case, the dashes are easily read as moments in which the speaker was overwhelmed or thinking hard before proceeding.
 The pauses represent a desire to create drama and tension in the text.
 It is also a way for the reader, speaker, and even Dickinson herself, to gather thoughts together before moving on to the next line.

 One should also consider the use of capitalization in these lines.
 This is another technique that Dickinson is known for, and which causes confusion among students and scholars alike.
-There is no single definitive reason why Dickinson capitalized the words she did.
+There is no single definitive reason why Dickinson capitalized on the words she did.
 Often, the words she chose were the most prominent of the lines, the ones that were the most evocative and meaningful.
 This appears to be the case in ‘The Heart asks Pleasure – first’ as well.

 Other Poetic Techniques